anzurio/anzurio.github.io/inheritance-a-phylogenetic-approach.md

     }
 ```

-Perhaps, the reader will notice that all these classes are `abstract`, that is, they cannot be directly instantiated and there is a good reasoning behind this: there is no such thing as pure animal; an animal must belong to its respective phyla, class, et al. Let’s jump to the species level and take a closer look at a random one: Leptonycteris nivalis.
+Perhaps, the reader will notice that all these classes are `abstract`, that is, they cannot be directly instantiated and there is a good reasoning behind this: there is no such thing as pure animal; an animal must belong to its respective phyla, class, et al. Let’s jump to the species level and take a closer look at a random one: *Leptonycteris nivalis*.
 If we were to have one pet of this species of bat, we would most likely name it.
 In the same manner, an instance of a class is named and, from here, it can be inferred that, a species kind of class must be able to be instantiated.

 ```csharp
     // ...